mlip-cmu/s2025/README.md

 17-445/17-645/17-745, 12 Units

-The course is the same under all course numbers, with the exception of the PhD-level 17-745 number, which replaces two homework assignments with a mandatory [research project](https://github.com/mlip-cmu/s2025/blob/main/assignments/research_project.md).
+The course is the same under all course numbers, except for the PhD-level 17-745 number, which replaces two homework assignments with a mandatory [research project](https://github.com/mlip-cmu/s2025/blob/main/assignments/research_project.md).

 Open to all undergraduate and graduate students meeting the prerequisites.